dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 ### Request content

-In the request you can pass along headers:
+In the request you can pass along relevant input information that will be passed to the workflow:

 ```json
 {